eudoxia0/eudoxia0.github.io/article/_posts/2022-12-14-astronomical-calculations-hard-sf-common-lisp.md

         (format t "~%The star closest to Gliese 581 is ~A at ~0,2fly" (star-name star)
                 (value (parsecs-to-light-years (dist star))))))))

+(defun star-euclidean-distance (a b)
+  "The Euclidean distance between two stars in parsecs."
+  (euclidean-distance (star-cartesian-position a) (star-cartesian-position b)))
 ```

 The output here is: